bitaemi/vue-firebase-real-time/README.md

 db.collection.doc.push // add a row in table

-db.collection.where('row', 'comparison operator', 'value for the entry to be returned') // is a select whit where clause
+db.collection.where('row', 'comparison operator', 'value for the entry to be returned').get // is a select whit where clause

-db.collection.orderBy //select with order clause
+db.collection.orderBy.get //select with order clause

 // ..